John A. Lee: Death and legacy

 Although his parliamentary career was over, Lee continued to write.
 He remained strongly hostile to the Labour Party, and denounced its leaders as traitors to the working class.
 In 1963, he published his political memoirs, entitled Simple on a Soap-box.
 He continued to comment on political matters for some time, although he surprised many with his defence of the United States in the Vietnam War.
 He was awarded an honorary LLD by the University of Otago in 1969.
 Lee died in Auckland in 1982.
 His wife, Marie (Mollie) Lee, had died in 1976.
 They had no children, although they raised Lee's three nephews after his sister's death.
+Lee was cremated at Purewa Cemetery and Crematorium.

 In his will, Lee asked that his private papers be deposited with Auckland Libraries a year after his death.
-Amongst his papers are his scrapbooks, which reflect his highly opinionated personality.
-Photographs and newspaper clippings have been hastily attached with pink elastoplast.
-There are copious annotations in red ballpoint - warm and generous to family and friends but still nursing grudges, decades later, against old foes.
+Amongst his papers are his scrapbooks, which reflect his opinionated personality.
+Photographs and newspaper clippings have been attached with pink elastoplast.
+There are numerous annotations in red ballpoint - welcoming to family and friends but fostered grudges against his foes for decades.

 Bill Pearson wrote "People condemned the novels of John A. Lee out of Puritanism but they did not doubt that he was lifting the screen from the indecent truth."

 In 1989, Mervyn Thompson adapted Children of the Poor into a successful musical play.

 In 1975 the corner at the intersection of Great North Road and Point Chevalier Road, in the Auckland suburb of Point Chevalier, was named after Lee, as was a new block of pensioner flats nearby.

 In 2017, Lee's personal document archives held at Auckland Libraries were included in the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.